hnordquist/INCC6/readme.txt

 ***  Cosmetic improvement to Acquire dialog source selection for list mode devices
 ***  DB persist for List Mode results for one or more defined analyzers
 ***  Rework List mode analyzer UI with tabbed dialog, WRT #69 Present the proposed List Mode Config UI ...
+***  Summary scaler rates not reported during some analyses 115  Abort Measurement and Quit FuBar
+25   List mode acquisition predelay not stored
-***  Scalar2 counts not summed when importing NCC files 11n  Measurement waiting for a neutron that never arrives (MCA-527)
+40   source ID in 'initial source' does not get passed to results 105  Measurement waiting for a neutron that never arrives (MCA-527)

 6.0.1.15 Aug 26, 2016